 If someone asked my advice on dealing with a grudge, what would I say?
 How should I advise those around me – those whose emotions I care about – to deal with something so complex, and how do I offer such advice without being a complete hypocrite?
-I’m not sure I can entirely answer the second point, because as ordinary a human being as any other, and my own emotions and reactions are as complex as everyone else’s.
-But I can aspire to be more than am, because most people do, and I can consider what feels right.
+I’m not sure I can answer the second point, because I am as ordinary a human being as any other, and my own emotions and reactions are as complex as everyone else’s.
+But I can aspire to be more than I am, because most people do, and I can consider what feels right.

 The first question I have to ask is, “How do I change my feelings towards the situation from anger to calm?”
-There are a number of factors we would need to deal with;

 - Talk to the other person if you can.
 Allow them to have an insight into your own feelings.
 That might not always be possible, of course, due to your own level of comfort, their level of comfort, or because of the situation – communication just might not be appropriate at that time.
 If it’s not, then accept that that’s the case.

 - Accept that the other person has a point of view as well.
 You don’t have to agree with it – you’re holding a grudge, for heaven’s sake, it’s unlikely you’d be doing that if you did agree – but know that they have made a judgement based on their own views.
 Can you change their view?
 If they’re wedded to it, but you want to continue a relationship with them, how can you separate the two?
 How can you play the ball, not the person?

 - Talk about how you’re feeling to others if you can’t talk to the person concerned.
 Don’t broadcast it far and wide, on social media for example (never be one of those people, I beg you), but seek counsel from someone you trust, and be open to their views.
 If you value someone’s opinion, bloody well listen to it.